Vhirave/Bank-Loan-Analysis-/README.md

 # Bank-Loan-Data-Analysis
-An interactive dashboard was developed using raw data provided by the bank.
-This dashboard helps make informed, precise decisions that contribute to the growth of the bank's loan distribution.
+An interactive dashboard was developed using raw data from the bank.
+Uploaded images of the dashboards created in Excel, Power BI, and Tableau, along with MySQL code used for data processing.

 Tools Used in the project: Excel, PowerBI (PowerQuery fro Data cleaning), Tableau, MySQL, Python (pandas)